missing-semester-cn/missing-semester-cn.github.io/web.md

 ## Web APIs

 It has become more and more common for webservices to offer an application interface aka web API so you can interact with the services making web requests.
 A more in depth introduction to the topic can be found [here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction).
+There are [many public APIs](https://github.com/toddmotto/public-apis).
 Web APIs can be useful for very many reasons:

 - **Retrieval**.
 Web APIs can quite easily provide you information such as maps, weather or what your public ip address.
 For instance `curl ipinfo.io` will return a JSON object with some details about your public ip, region, location, &c.
 With proper parsing these tools can be integrated even with command line tools.
 The following bash functions talks to Googles autocompletion API and returns the first ten matches.